hivdb/chiro-cms/resources/covid-review.md

 Most individuals recovering from SARS-CoV-2 develop significant titers of neutralizing antibodies[^10.1101/2020.03.30.20047365][^10.1101/2020.05.03.20084442].
 An increasing number of studies have reported the identification and characterization of MAbs cloned from B  cells of persons recovering from SARS-CoV-2 infection that potently inhibit SARS-CoV-2 in either pseudovirus or infectious virus assays[^10.1038/s41423-020-0426-7][^10.1101/2020.05.12.088716][^10.1101/2020.03.21.990770].
 Most of these antibodies compete with S1-ACE2 binding.

 In addition, several groups have identified several SARS-CoV cross-reacting MAbs.
 CR3022 was cloned from an antibody-phage library derived from blood of a convalescent SARS patient[^10.1371/journal.pmed.0030237].
 It binds SARS-CoV-2 with high affinity[^10.1080/22221751.2020.1729069].
-47D11 was derived from transgenic mice immunized with SARS-CoV S1 and shown to neutralize SARS-CoV-2 in vitro [^10.1038/s41467-020-16256-y].
-S309 was cloned from the B cells of a person with a history of SARS and shown to potently inhibit SARS-CoV-2.
+47D11 was derived from transgenic mice immunized with SARS-CoV S1 and shown to neutralize SARS-CoV-2 in vitro[^10.1038/s41467-020-16256-y].
+S309 was cloned from the B cells of a person with a history of SARS and also shown to potently inhibit SARS-CoV-2[^10.1038/s41586-020-2349-y].

 47D11 and S309 were derived from the B cells of persons with a history of SARS.  three MAbs cloned either from the B cells two MAbs that bind at more conserved S1 sites that do not compete with ACE2 have been shown to inhibit SARS-CoV-2 including 47D11 and S309[^10.1080/22221751.2020.1729069][^10.1038/s41467-020-16256-y][^10.1126/science.abb7269][^10.1101/2020.05.05.079202][^10.1038/s41586-020-2349-y].
 CR3022 and S309 were cloned from the B cells of persons with a history of SARS-CoV.
 47D11 was derived from transgenic mice immunized with SARS-CoV S1.
 Each of these MAbs bind and/or  Pinto et al reported that S309 recognizes an epitope distinct from the S1 receptor binding motif.
 It is also synergistic with MAbs that bind to the S1 receptor binding motif[^10.1038/s41586-020-2349-y].